 Addressing The Root Cause

-Medication and basic dietary advice can all work to suppress gut related symptoms.
-However, it’s common that the underlying cause of the condition remains unidentified and symptoms can still flare up.
+Medication and basic dietary advice may work to suppress gut-related symptoms.
+However, it’s common that the underlying cause of the condition remains unidentified and symptoms can still flare-up.

 To see lasting change we must understand what is causing the symptoms you’re experiencing and address the root cause.

 Root causes can include: